I’ve written about purpose dozens of times. . .but I feel impressed to discuss it again. . .from a little different perspective.

 “37 Peter said to Him, Lord, why cannot I follow You now?
 I will lay down my life for You.
 38 Jesus answered, Will you [really] lay down your life for Me?
 I assure you, most solemnly I tell you, before a rooster crows, you will deny Me [completely disown Me] three times.”

-When the time came for Peter to stand up and with Jesus. . .he did neither.
+When the time came for Peter to stand with Jesus or even speak up for Jesus. . .he did neither.

-First, purpose is not following the crowd or what’s trending on Twitter.
+First, purpose is not following the crowd or what’s trending on social media.

-Second, purpose is not wishing and a hoping that something might happen.
+Second, our purpose is not wishing and a hoping that something might happen with or without us.

-Third, purpose is not talking about what we want to do, think about doing or what we used to do.
+Third, our purpose is not talking about what we want to do, thinking about doing something at some point or looking back at what we used to do.

 Fifth, our purpose is not doing what others do. . .just because they say we should or because we feel pressured to do so.

-Seventh, our purpose is doing what everybody else wants instead of what God wants.
+Seventh, our purpose is not doing what everybody else wants but only what God wants.